 Another common reason to refinance is to convert an adjustable loan to a fixed loan.
 This provides stability and security in the interest rate and monthly payments for the entire life of the loan.

-What is the difference between a home equity loan and a home equity line of credit?An equity loan allows you to borrow a set amount of money at a fixed interest rate.
+What is the difference between a home equity loan and a home equity line of credit (HELOC)?A home equity loan allows you to borrow a set amount of money at a fixed interest rate.
 If you need a large amount of cash, this would be a good option for you.
 The rate of interest is fixed so you always know what your monthly payments will be and you can use the money for a number of things including home improvements, debt consolidation or other major expenses.

 How long will it take to close a mortgage loan?On average it takes 30 days to close a mortgage loan.
 This of course may vary depending on the type of loan and the scenario behind the loan.
-For example, a construction loan can take about 45 days to close where as a Conventional or FHA loan could close in as little as two-weeks, depending on the scenario.
+For example, a construction loan can take about 45 days to close where as a conventional or FHA home loan could close in as little as two-weeks, depending on the scenario.

 Can I apply for a loan if I am self-employed?Yes.
 Most loan programs are open to self-employed borrowers.
-Typically speaking, you’ll need to show and prove that you’ve been self-employed for at least two-years.
+Typically speaking, you’ll need to show and prove that you’ve been self-employed for at least two years.

 What is a “rate lock” and when can I lock my rate in?A rate lock is a contractual agreement between the lender and buyer.
 There are five components to a rate lock: 1) loan program/term, 2) interest rate, 3) the length of the lock/expiration date, 4) origination fee and lender credit (if applicable), and 5) the property address.